dienm/remote-work/README.md

 # remote-work
-This is my first project to start remote work with python
+This is my first project to start remote-work with python